-In fact it is a fairly normal part of canine social behavior.
+In fact, it is a fairly normal part of canine social behavior.
 Young puppies often mount each other as a rough-and-tumble way of soliciting play.
 For adult dogs, male or female, it may be a way of communicating control or dominance.
-Thus a pushy dog like Flora or an alpha dog like Obi-Wan might mount a subordinate to literally say "I'm top dog."
-There is often a hidden attention-seeking component to the behavior as well.
-Dog mounts.
-Owner freaks out.
-Dog just discovered a great new way to get owner's attention!
+Thus, a pushy dog like Flora or an alpha dog like Obi-Wan might mount a subordinate to literally say "I'm top dog."
+There is often a hidden attention-seeking component to the behavior as well: dog mounts, owner freaks out.
+The dog just discovered a sure-fire new way to get the owner's attention!

-Dogs like Chang that self-pleasure do so not through dominance, but more likely as an outlet for stress, conflict or boredom.
+Dogs like Chang that self-pleasure do so not through dominance but more likely as an outlet for stress, conflict, or boredom.
 It is not unheard-of for neutered males to get erections, ejaculate, and even mate with a female dog in heat.
 From the dog's standpoint these behaviors are a completely natural form of self-expression.
-It would be a non–issue, except from the embarrassment and consternation it causes us humans.
+It would be a non–issue, except for the embarrassment and consternation it causes us humans.

 Let's face it.
 It's embarrassing when your hump-happy pup becomes the talk of the dog park.
 Or when your pooch welcomes Great-aunt Sadie to tea by amorously humping her leg.
 Pseudo-sexual behavior in neutered dogs can indeed be problematic if it becomes compulsive, excessive, or leads to injury.
 It may also be the first sign of a medical problem.

 Start by consulting with your veterinarian.
 He or she can rule out possible medical causes such as a retained testicle or an ovarian remnant in your neutered pet.
-Your vet can run tests to rule out physical problems (such as urinary tract infection) or hormonal dysfunction (thyroid problems, an adrenal tumor) that can be causing this behavior.
+Your vet can also run tests to rule out other physical problems (such as a urinary tract infection) or hormonal dysfunction (thyroid problems or an adrenal tumor) that can be causing this behavior.
 The next step is a thorough behavioral analysis to determine the contributing factors.
-In difficult cases, your vet may refer to a veterinary behaviorist.
+In difficult cases, your vet may refer you and your pet to a veterinary behaviorist.

 Once physical problems are ruled out, here are some common strategies that may help: